yzip/YHProduction.Wiki/GettingStarted/Features.md

 Let's talk about product code.
 This is a amazing stuff.
 It help us run the website more fastest.

-AND

-HOW CAN I FIND IT?
+This is the way you can find out the product code.

-it's easy to find out.
+It's easy to find out.

 1.Use Google Chrome.
 2.Go to the page you want to use the program to check.
 3.Press F12 in your keyboard.

-4.Click Elements
+4.Click Elements.

-5.Press Ctrl + F for seacrh the word
+5.Press Ctrl + F for seacrh the word.

-6.type the word "retrieveShowDateTime" (don't type "")
+6.type the word "retrieveShowDateTime" (don't type "").

-7.and you will find out the productCode,which is behind retrieveShowDateTime
+7.and you will find out the productCode,which is behind retrieveShowDateTime.

 ### Setting